Welfare and Support

 The IEC has robust and detailed Safeguarding Procedures to ensure the safety and well-being of all its students.

-Students who are aged under 18 when they begin their course with IEC will receive additional care.
-Both they and their parents must understand and accept the IEC’s under-18s agreement (download here) and the rules for the under 18s (download here) to ensure that they are safe while enjoying their time in Aberystwyth.
+Students aged under 18 when they begin their course with the IEC will receive additional care.
+Both they and their parents must understand and accept the IEC’s under-18's agreement and the rules to ensure that they are safe while enjoying their time in Aberystwyth.

 All IEC students have access to: